imaryamsamani-lang/Body-Point-Cloud-Reconstruction/README.md

 ## 📦 Using the Model
 1. Prepare Data

+Store the main point clouds in "data/main" and partial point clouds in "data/partial"

 Ensure files are in .ply, .xyz, or supported point cloud format.

 2. Inference (Completion)